 - Clearly identify why your organization is qualified to provide WIOA Adult and Dislocated Worker Career Services.
 Provide information on past performance and responsibilities with workforce development or employment programs. - Provide program statistics for the past three years.
 It is important to include both qualitative and quantitative data.
-Be sure to include program successes as well as areas of improvement along with appropriate explanations for improving or maintain services in the future. - State your organization's Mission Statement and demonstrate your capacity to integrate the Services conducted under this proposal into your organization's overall operations.
+Be sure to include program successes as well as areas of improvement along with appropriate explanations for improving or maintain services in the future. - Bidder required to provide a minimum of two (2) references that demonstrate past performance of like services.
+References may be contacted. - State your organization's Mission Statement and demonstrate your capacity to integrate the Services conducted under this proposal into your organization's overall operations.
 Attach as Proposal Attachment 1: an organizational chart.
 This chart will clearly identify where WIOA Career Services functions will fall in your organization.
 NOTE: If an organization proposing is currently providing any other functions related to the RWDB or WIOA, clearly identify the separation of duties through staff reporting requirements and structures.